michaellee/old-michaelsoolee.com/_posts/2015-07-29-ifttt-jekyll-automation.md

 ![](http://i.michaellee.co/20150729-ifttt-05.png)

-Click on *that* will bring you to a new listing of channels to create your action.
+Clicking on *that* will bring you to a new listing of channels to create your action.

 ![](http://i.michaellee.co/20150729-ifttt-06.png)